Submitty/submitty.github.io/_docs/grader/queue.md

-### Helping Students in the Queue
+### Helping Students in the Office Hours Queue

-The queue is sorted chronologically by timestamp of the entry into the queue.
-Typically, the instructional staff will prioritize the queue chronologically, always helping the student at the top of the list.
+The queue is sorted chronologically by timestamp of student entry into the queue.
+Typically, the instructional staff will prioritize the queue chronologically, helping the student at the top of the list.
 To start helping a specific student in the queue, press the "Help" button for that student.